eastend-street/jotdown/memomemo/README.md

 # memomemo

 ## Summary
-WIP: This is my web private service, memo and bookmark service for dev
+WIP: This is personal web service, memo and bookmark site for dev

 ## Commands
 ### Build
 ```
 % docker-compose build